isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 other and network partitioning is unlikely, i.e. failure to respond to heartbeats is only possible when the partner is offline.
 In such cases, set the ``max-unacked-clients`` to 0.

+The ``delayed-updates-limit`` parameter was introduced in Kea 1.9.4.
+It is used to enable or disable the use of the communication recovery procedure and controls server's behavior in the ``communication-recovery`` state which were introduced in the same release.
+This parameter may only be used in the load balancing mode.

+If the server is in the ``load-balancing`` state and it experiences communication issues with a partner (heartbeat or lease update fail), the server transitions to the ``communication-recovery`` state.
+In this state the server keeps responding to DHCP queries but it does not send lease updates to the partner.
+The lease updates are queued until the communication is re-established.
+This ensures that the DHCP service remains available even in the event of the communication loss between the partners.
+Note that the communication loss may appear both when one of the servers terminated or when both servers remain available but can't communicate.
+In the former case, the surviving server will follow the normal failover procedure and should eventually transition to the ``partner-down`` state.
+In the latter case both servers should transition to the ``communication-recovery`` state and should never transition to the ``partner-down`` state (if ``max-unacked-clients`` is set to non zero value), because all DHCP queries are responded and servers would not see any unacked DHCP queries.

+Introduction of the communication recovery procedure was mostly motivated by issues which may appear when two servers remain online but the communication between them remains interrupted for a long period of time.
+In earlier Kea versions, the servers having communication issues used to drop DHCP packets before transitioning to the ``partner-down`` state.
+In some cases they both transitioned to the ``partner-down`` state which could potentially result in allocations of the same IP addresses or delegated prefixes to different clients by respective servers.
+By entering the intermediate ``communication-recovery`` state these problems are avoided.

+If the server in the ``communication-recovery`` state re-establishes communication with the partner, it will try to send all outstanding lease updates to it.
+This is done synchronously and may take considerable amount of time before the server transitions to the ``load-balancing`` state and resumes normal operation.
+The maximum number of lease updates which can be queued in the ``communication-recovery`` state is controlled by the ``delayed-updates-limit``.
+If the limit is exceeded, the server stops queuing lease updates and will perform full database synchronization after re-establishing the connection with the partner instead of sending outstanding lease updates before transitioning to ``load-balancing`` state.
+Even if the limit is exceeded, the server in the ``communication-recovery`` state remains responsive to the DHCP clients.

+It is preferred to set higher values of ``delayed-updates-limit`` when there is a risk of prolonged communication interruption between the servers and the lease database is large.
+This would avoid costly lease database synchronization.
+On the other hand, if the lease database is small the time required to send outstanding lease updates may be longer than lease database synchronization.
+In such cases it may be better to use lower value, e.g. 10.
+The default value is 100 which seems to be a reasonable compromise and should work well in most deployments with moderate traffic.

 The ``peers`` parameter contains a list of servers within this HA setup.
 This configuration must contain at least one primary and one secondary